nualagr/readnreviewed/README.md

 As the EmailJS User ID is loaded in the browser this could potentially allow a malicious user to make unwanted requests using that information.
 Reading throught the [EmailJS documentation](https://www.emailjs.com/faq/) and threads on [Stack Overflow](https://stackoverflow.com/questions/58791656/send-email-directly-from-javascript-using-emailjs) relating to this issue has not, as yet, provided a solution to this problem.
-For the present, to prevent the User ID from being accessible on every page, the script was moved to the block styles section of the Contact page.
+For the present, to prevent the User ID from being accessible on every page, the script was moved to the block styles section of the Contact page header.

 ##### back to [top](#table-of-contents)
 ---